 Our family has been through a total of 3 autism diagnosis, two of which were just 6 weeks a part!
 Through out our personal journey, and helping others, we have had one very common question.
 What do you do after an autism diagnosis?

-You spend months preparing and waiting to received an autism diagnosis.
+You spend months preparing and waiting to receive an autism diagnosis.
 So it’s not hard to imagine that you wouldn’t be prepared for after part.
-So today, we are going to go over what to do after and autism diagnosis.
+Today, we are going to go over what to do after an autism diagnosis.

 Ask for help